FdehghanSoton/AI_Pipeline_PV_Forecasting/README.md

 Code and results for the UK AI Conference 2026 paper of the same name.

-The pipeline forecasts hourly photovoltaic (PV) output a day ahead for a university charging-station site in Southampton, United Kingdom, using about a year of inverter measurements and public weather data.
+The pipeline forecasts hourly photovoltaic (PV) output a day ahead for a charging-station site in Southampton, United Kingdom, using about a year of inverter measurements and public weather data.
 It corrects a one-hour timestamp mismatch between the two records, builds leakage-safe solar-geometry and clearness-index features, adds short-term atmospheric context, and fuses